callum-hart/immutable-styles/docs/advancedConcepts/immutableMixins.md

 </mixins.button>
 ```

 The example above targets elements of type `button` that have the class `btn-primary`.
-The `svg` within the button recieves four declarations, three from the mixin: `width`, `height`, `fill` and the peachpuff `color` unique to icons within primary buttons.
+The `svg` within the button receives four declarations, three from the mixin: `width`, `height`, `fill` and the peachpuff `color` unique to icons within primary buttons.

 ### Modifier Classes